How to meditate when you don’t have the money or the time

 How to meditate for free

 Many people who try to embark on their own mindfulness meditation journey are discouraged when they come across guidance and resources that can only be accessed by paying a monthly subscription fee.
 While these meditation subscription services can be useful, lots of people can’t afford them.
-The good news is, these services are not the only path to building a mindfulness practice.
-There are plenty of ways to get started with mindfulness meditation for free.
+Fortunately, these services are not the only route to building a mindfulness practice.
+There are plenty of other ways to get started with mindfulness meditation for free.

 If you’re just starting out, guided meditation can be a great way to learn different techniques and find ones that work for you.
-There is a wide range of free guided mindfulness meditation resources available online.
-The free mindfulness project also offers a collection of guided mindfulness exercises that are free to stream or download.
-The free mindfulness project was set up by a clinical psychologist and the exercises on the site have been provided by a range of people who are skilled and experienced in mindfulness practice.
+There is a wide range of free guided mindfulness meditation resources available online:

 Our work is supported by